dotnet/docs/docs/core/tools/dotnet-run.md

 The `dotnet run` command provides a convenient option to run your application from the source code with one command.
 It is useful for fast iterative development in the command line.
 The command depends on [`dotnet build`](dotnet-build.md) command to build the code, so any requirements for the build, such as that the project has to be restored first, apply to `dotnet run` as well.

 Output files are written out into the default location which is `bin/<configuration>/<target>`.
 For example, if you have a `netcoreapp1.0` application and you run `dotnet run`, the output will be placed in `bin/Debug/netcoreapp1.0`.
-Files are owverwritten as needed.
+Files are overwritten as needed.
 Temporary files are placed in the `obj` directory.

 In case of a project with multiple specified frameworks, `dotnet run` will show an error unless `--framework` option is used to specify for which framework to run the application.